 In online communication industry, there are some certain rules you must follow - at least when it comes to the business sector.
 If you have a lot of attendees in one room, it’s hard to keep everyone engaged which makes it difficult to collaborate in the most effective way.

-In this article we will show you some examples of online meetings fails and provide you with tips how to avoid the most common mistakes.
+In this article, we will show you some examples of online meeting failures and provide you with tips on how to avoid the most common mistakes.
+Ready?!

 #1 Not promoting your event

 If you’re not using existing resources in an appropriate way, you may be sure about poor attendance.
-Promoting event through social media?
+Promoting events through social media?
 Remember that a single post is not enough to gain a list of registrants.
 Unless you don’t have any community engaged into your social media sites or you haven’t spent a penny on promotion – don’t expect crowds to join your event.
 You have to interest potential customers, get their attention, and be noticeable and without proper promotion, this won’t work out.
-Run campaign in your social media channels before the event.
+Run a campaign on your social media channels before the event.
 Try to reach potential attendees in groups, comment sections, forums, and other places that gather people.

 #2 Not preparing equipment and space

 An online meeting can be adversely affected by tech failures in surprising ways.
 The meeting is important, so if your wifi connection is patchy and your connection speed is under 20 Mbps, you may experience problems.
 If you prefer, you can use an Ethernet cable for a hardwired connection.
 So, do you want to build a professional image?
 In the first place, you should care about high quality Internet connection – bandwidth is the most important thing when it comes to audio video meetings.
 Secondly, test your connection and check your camera and microphone before the meeting.
-Don’t use cameraswith low resolution, if you can buy an external one.
-Another effective way to make a good impression is setting the right amount of lighting and choosing a quite place free from distractions.
+Don’t use cameras with low resolution, if you can buy an external one.
+Another effective way to make a good impression is setting the right amount of lighting and choosing a quiet place free from distractions.

 #3 Not knowing your audience